 Designate Social Media Managers

 Administrative rights to each social media account should be granted to a minimum of two people.
-One person should be designated the primary administrator who is responsible for posting the content, while all administrators should be involved with the strategic planning of the content being shared.
+One person should be designated as the primary administrator who is responsible for posting the content, while all administrators should be involved with the strategic planning of the content being shared.
 This structure will prevent multiple people from posting content simultaneously while ensuring there is a consistent voice for the account so any administrator can take on posting responsibilities in the absence of the primary administrator.
 If student interns are assisting with the management of your social media accounts, make sure a faculty or staff member has administrative rights.
 [Remember, students graduate and leave campus!]
-If possible, create a shared email address, username and password so the account is not tied to a specific individual.
+If possible, create a shared email address, username, and password so the account is not tied to a specific individual.

 We expect every person who is responsible for a St. Lawrence-affiliated social media presence to be attentive, courteous, reasonable and understanding.
 Refrain from the use of obscenities and other inappropriate remarks that could be construed as offensive or inconsiderate.
 Alcohol shouldn’t be featured, nor should anything else inappropriate/illegal: drugs, nudity, and sexually-explicit content.
 Make sure you are keeping personal and professional accounts as separate as possible.
 Also, be cognizant when sharing content that others have provided you, particularly on Twitter.
 Make sure before hitting that “Share” or “Retweet” button that the content is aligned with St. Lawrence’s guidelines and best practices, as well as the goals of your department.

-We also expect every person interacting with your account to show you the same respect and courtesy.
+We expect every person interacting with your account to show you the same respect and courtesy.
 We encourage you to post community rules for your page whenever possible.
 For example, the St. Lawrence University main Facebook page’s “About” section includes the following:

 Maintain Confidentiality and Respect Copyright and Trademark Laws